Tim Flohr Sørensen

 - landscape studies and architecture

 - contemporary archaeology and (critical) heritage studies

 - emotions, affect, atmosphere, the senses

 - time, temporality and chronology

-I co-supervise PhD projects for Pernille Desirée Peiter Pantmann (University of Copenhagen), Casper Toftgaard (University of Copenhagen), Anna Severine Beck (Aarhus University), Julie de Vos (Aarhus University) and Silke Holmqvist (Aarhus University).
-I was external advisor for Sebastian Becker (graduated, University of Cambridge)
+I was co-supervisor for Anna Severine Beck (graduated, Aarhus University), Pernille Desirée Peiter Pantmann (graduated, University of Copenhagen), Julie de Vos (graduated, Aarhus University), Trine Borake (graduated, Aarhus University) Linda Boye (graduated, University of Copenhagen), and external advisor for Sebastian Becker (graduated, University of Cambridge)